Non-Opioid Treatments for PainAdmin2022-06-17T12:37:37-04:00

 Transcutaneous electrical nerve stimulation (TENS).
 This technique employs a very mild electrical current to block pain signals from reaching the brain.
 Unlike SCS, the stimulator attaches to the skin with small sticky pads attached via wires to a battery-operated device.
 TENS deals more with nerves than the spine.

 Ultrasound.
-This therapy directs sound waves into tissue.
+This therapy directs sound waves into the tissue.
 It is sometimes used to improve blood circulation, decrease inflammation, and promote healing.

 Among the millions of chronic pain sufferers in the nation, no two cases are the same.
 Everyone has unique needs.
 When other treatments are not effective, surgery may be an option to correct abnormalities that may be responsible for the pain.